US579/VersionChange/README.md

 this script is for increasing all the version of compliance-content-nz by one

-this includeing all the file under `Releases` folder and all the `tags.yml` version
+this includeing all the files under `Releases` folder and all the `tags.yml` files version

 * for mac version need to install `python3`